Juniper/terraform-provider-mist/docs/data-sources/org_rftemplates.md

 page_title: "mist_org_rftemplates Data Source - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This resource provides the list of RF Templates.The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
+  This resource provides the list of RF Templates.
+  The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
 ---

 # mist_org_rftemplates (Data Source)

-This resource provides the list of RF Templates.The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
+This resource provides the list of RF Templates.
+The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites

 ## Example Usage